Del Bigtree: COVID-19 pandemic

 Bigtree regularly speaks at events protesting vaccination and public health measures against the pandemic.
-In October 2020, he speculated to an audience of anti-vaccination activists that the new COVID vaccines may cause diabetes, lupus, and other autoimmune diseases, although there is no evidence to support those claims.
-Bigtree spoke at the January 6, 2021, pro-Trump rally preceding the riot at the Capitol.
-He took this opportunity to attack federal health authorities and to contest the results of the 2020 presidential election.
+In October 2020, he speculated to an audience of anti-vaccination activists that the developing COVID-19 vaccines may cause diabetes, lupus, and other autoimmune diseases, although there was no evidence to support those claims.
+Bigtree spoke at the January 6, 2021, pro-Trump rally preceding the storming of the Capitol.
+He took this opportunity to attack federal health authorities and to contest the results of the 2020 United States presidential election.
 Other anti-vaccination activists were also present at this "Stop the Steal" rally, such as Ty and Charlene Bollinger.
-He was one of the main speakers at the Defeat the Mandates rally in Washington, D.C., on January 23, 2022, where he said doctors and journalists should be convicted in Nuremberg-like trials.
+He was one of the main speakers at the Defeat the Mandates rally in Washington, D.C., on January 23, 2022, saying physicians and journalists should be convicted in Nuremberg-like trials.

 By 2023, Bigtree was calling for the imprisonment of public health officials and executives of pharmaceutical companies for favoring vaccination against COVID-19 over the use of ineffective drugs such as hydroxychloroquine and ivermectin, alleging people have been murdered in order to further the agenda of sinister globalist interests.

 Bigtree teamed up with Mikki Willis, the producer of the Plandemic conspiracy films, to exclusively stream the third Plandemic film on The Highwire.

 Robert F. Kennedy Jr.'s presidential campaign and MAHA

 Bigtree provided fundraising assistance for the Robert F. Kennedy Jr. 2024 presidential campaign in 2023.
-Among other activities, he participated to an online event bringing together several prominent anti-vaccination activists, such as Mikki Willis, Sayer Ji, Charles Eisenstein, Sherri Tenpenny and Joe Mercola.
+Among other activities, he participated to an online event bringing together several prominent anti-vaccination activists, such as Mikki Willis, Sayer Ji, Charles Eisenstein, Sherri Tenpenny and Joseph Mercola.
 Bigtree is the sole managing member of KFP Consulting LLC, a firm established in May 2023.
 In July, the Kennedy campaign had paid $13,500 to KFP; by the end of Kennedy's campaign in 2024, that amount had reached $350,000, even though Bigtree still took in a $234,000 paycheck from ICAN in 2023.

 In early January 2024, Bigtree replaced Stefanie Spear as communications director for the campaign.
 With Kennedy dropping out of the presidential contest and endorsing Trump in late August 2024, Bigtree ended up leading two new organizations linked to both Trump including the Kennedy: MAHA Alliance, a political action committee, and the related nonprofit MAHA Action.
 "MAHA" refers to the slogan Make America Healthy Again, Kennedy's variation on the Trump campaign's Make America Great Again.